fatmamoncer/ETUDIANT/README.md

 ## Overview

-This project showcases the integration of Spring Boot, Apache Kafka, and Postman to build a simple Etudiant (Student) Management System.
-The application includes a Kafka producer responsible for producing messages related to students and a Kafka consumer that processes and consumes these messages.
+This project showcases the integration of Spring Boot, Apache Kafka, and Postman to build a simple teacher Management System.
+The application includes a Kafka producer responsible for producing messages related to teacher and a Kafka consumer that processes and consumes these messages.

 ## Technologies Used